Chapter 22

 “Sorry,” said Wilbur.
 “Not yet.
 A long story.
 Later.
 First, how are you feeling?”

-“That’s what I thought too.”
+“That’s what I thought, too.”

 “Have I changed history?
 I did my best not to interact.”

 “As far as can be told, you’ve had no effect.
-But then if you have changed history, I doubt it could be detected.”
+But then, if you have changed history, I doubt it could be detected.”

 “What are you talking about?”
 I said.
 Sharing a room with my doppelganger, still grappling with how I alone remained out of my time, I nevertheless tried to dispel the feeling of being a spectator to the discussion.
 “If history changes, of course we’d notice.”

 Thanks mostly to all the sci-fi I’d consumed, I managed to follow Wilbur.
 I think.
 Time travel always seemed to me full of paradox, and I was never quite sure if I understood the logic properly or if I’d simply become familiar enough with it to accept it as incapable of being understood.
 Or indeed if it made any real sense at all or was instead just inventiveness masquerading as logic.
-Wilbur’s explanation, nevertheless, was unsettling – to say the least.
-“So you’re saying, if Ernest has changed the past, no one would know about it anyway.”

-Wilbur’s poker-face did not shift, not even when he realised Ernest had quietly fallen asleep on his seat.
+Wilbur’s poker-face did not shift, not even when he realised Ernest had quietly fallen asleep.
 “I don’t know.
 I’ll need to give this more thought.”
 With a gentle nudge, he woke Ernest (who started on seeing me, then remembered).
 “For the moment, I think the best thing is for you both to return to Ernest’s house and keep a low profile.
 Certainly all of this should be kept to ourselves, for the time being at least, until matters are more certain.
 So, please make efforts not to be seen together.
 To that end, you should leave separately.”

 “I’ll go first,” said Ernest, stifling a yawn, “if it’s all right with you, Steven.
 The sooner I get home to bed, the better.”

-I put up no resistance, and followed soon after, staying barely longer than was needed for Wilbur to verify that the smoke no longer rising from the time viewer wasn’t a sign of fused circuits or anything serious but a normal consequence of its fuses burning.
+I put up no resistance, and followed soon after, staying barely longer than was needed for Wilbur to verify that the smoke no longer rising from the time viewer wasn’t a sign of melted circuits or anything serious but a normal consequence of its fuses burning.

 I even made a ludicrous attempt to shift my shape, in the hope it would force the dream to end, to disintegrate into the ‘true’ reality of life on Orlanos.
 But I remained firmly on Earth, in Ernest’s house, in my usual form.
 Trapped.